The Celpax shows leaders if your improvements are working:

 Sometimes it’s related to the time when people work (“the graveyard shift”).

-Sometimes it’s more about the shift manager.
+Sometimes employees feel more engaged because of the shift manager.

-Or a shift was really green because there was no manager around
+Or a shift was really green because there was no manager around in the first place

 To measure is to know.